xfischer/npgsql/edb_docs/docs/en_us/net_guide/opening_a_database_connection.rst

    By default, ``Integrated Security`` is set to ``false``, and Windows Integrated Security is disabled.
 Specify a value of ``true`` to use Windows Integrated Security.

+``Load Role Based Tables``

+   Use ``Load Role Based Tables`` to load table OIDs based on role.
+This change only impacts the loading of table type OID, and not the composite type.
+The default value is ``false``.
+Setting this parameter to ``true`` triggers the new functionality.

 ``MaxPoolSize``